jeffkreeftmeijer/guidedown/examples/code_block_replacement_line_range.md

-    # examples/example.rb:1-2
+    # examples/example.rb:2-4
-    class Foo
+    def foo
-      # TODO: replace this with the actual line from `examples/example.rb:1-2`.
+      # TODO: replace this with the actual line from `examples/example.rb:2-4`.
+    end